|

 Wasiyyah:

-A famous lecture of Imam Ali anticipating
+A famous lecture of Imam Ali anticipating the

-the rise of sectarianism in Islam and suggesting
+rise of sectarianism in Islam and suggesting a means of finding the correct

---- City University Islamic Society
+path. --- City University Islamic

-not indicated. --- YUS
+--- YUS

 Ali ibn al-Husayn, Fourth Imam of the Shiites, (VII/VIII